paulcosmos/new-world-template/content/reviews/review-4.md

 ---
-title: Simon
+title: Electric Shower Replacement
 type: review
 rating: 5
 location:
 ---

-Very friendly, showed up on time every day and went above and beyond to please us.
-I couldn’t recommend {{<company>}} enough.
+Great service and communication from Anthony.
+He also went above and beyond to source and obtain new MCB within the hour.